kostya-zero/Ventura/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/kostya-zero/Ventura)
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/kostya-zero/Ventura)

-Ventura - interpreted scripting programming language developed on Python with Cython code.
+Ventura - interpreted script programming language developed on Python with Cython code.
 Interpreter allows you to create and write scripts, execute it on 64-bit systems with installed Windows OS.
 Scripts can be executed only with runtime, you don't any third-party software.